 Managing Anxious Thoughts in Uncertain Times

-As many people begin to rebuild their savings or business after financial setbacks of the past year, they may be disappointed thinking about goals that have been put on hold.
-People may be struggling to regain their routines (or build new ones), or to recover from health and other challenges.
-The uncertainty of the job market can also have a severe impact on the wellbeing of those struggling to re-enter the workforce.
+Times of uncertainty are inevitable in life, whether it's due to a job loss, a crisis, an illness, or an economic downturn.
+It takes time to adapt and create new ways to move forward after a crisis.
+People may need to rebuild their savings or business after a financial setback; they may be disappointed about goals that have been put on hold.
+People may be struggling to regain their routines (or build new ones), after recovering from health and other challenges.
+An uncertain job market can severely impact the wellbeing of those struggling to re-enter the workforce.
 Feelings of stress, sadness, anger, and confusion are normal reactions.
-It takes time to adapt after a crisis and to create new ways to move forward.

 While your future may be unknown, times of uncertainty can also be an opportunity for positive change.
 Below are some general principles for managing distress that can help: